qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 But let's first take a look at how you can work with sparse vectors in Qdrant.

-## Practical Implementation in Python
+## Practical implementation in Python

 Let's dive into how Qdrant handles sparse vectors with an example.
 Here is what we will cover: